mykeels/MLog/README.md

 ## License

-The MI License.
+The MIT License.
 Please see [License File](LICENSE) for more information.